-During reachability computations the edges are considered one by one to find more reachable states.
-Regardless of whether an edge leads to new states being found or not, the search always continues with the next edge.
-As long as new states are found, the edges will keep being applied one after the other.
-After the last edge has been considered, the first edge is considered again, then the second one, etc. Only once all edges have been applied and none of them lead to new states being found has a fixed point been reached and the computation stops.
+During reachability computations the edges are then considered one by one to find more reachable states.
+As long as new states are found, the edges will keep being followed.
+Once it is clear that considering edges no longer leads to finding new states, a fixed point has been reached and the computation stops.